leechseed/_setsunadev/_1_PRE-ALPHA_BUILD_CODENAME_BELLE/key_figures_RC3/4bakhtincc_carnivalesque_concept_bakhtin.md

 ---
-UID: "4BakhtinCC"
+Author: Bakhtin
-Title: "Carnivalesque Concept"
+Date: 27/08/2024
-Author: "Bakhtin"
+ELEMENT: STRUCTURE
-Date: "27/08/2024"
+Elaborated: 'True'
 Prima-Forma:
-  - "corpus"
+- corpus
-  - "narrative function"
+- narrative function
-DIR: "STRUCTURE"
+Summary: Carnivalesque are moments in literature and culture where traditional higherarchies and norms are subverted, creating a space for alternative voices and ideas to emerge.
-Summary: "Carnivalesque are moments in literature and culture where traditional higherarchies and norms are subverted, creating a space for alternative voices and ideas to emerge."
+Title: Carnivalesque Concept
-Elaborated: "True"
+UID: 4BakhtinCC
 ---
 ### Title: **Bakhtin's Carnivalesque Concept**
 - **Carnivalesque**:
   - **Definition**: The concept of the *carnivalesque* refers to moments in literature and culture where traditional hierarchies and norms are subverted, creating a space for alternative voices and ideas to emerge.